 To install the Timing PWA:

-- Tap the “Share” button in Safari while using the Timing web app.
+- Tap the “Share” button in the Safari browser while using the Timing web app.
 Note that this only works in Safari, not in third party-browsers.

 - Tap the icon labeled “Add to Home Screen”.

 - Tap “Add” in the upper-right corner of the screen.

 Another way to take advantage of the Timing web app is to create new projects on the fly.
 You won’t need to use the Timing desktop app when Jamie comes up with a new project idea on your call.